 Rava is coarsely or finely ground husked wheat.
 Rava dosa batter has a thinner consistency than the regular batter.
 Made using semolina, rice flour, and all-purpose flour, rava dosa is must try out dish.
 Chopped cashews can be added along with onions and green chillies to spice up the batter.
 Sour curd helps to attain the golden crisp colour of the crispy and flaky rava dosa.

-If youre looking for easy dosa recipes, wheat dosa is the right pick.
-Also known as godhuma, your lip-smacking wheat dosa tastes best with dosa podi or coconut chutney.
+If you’re looking for easy dosa recipes, wheat dosa should be your number 1 choice!
+Also known as godhuma, the simple yet lip-smacking wheat dosa tastes best with dosa podi or coconut chutney.
 Wheat dosa batter is made by mixing wheat flour, rice flour, rava, curd and water.
 Add a dash of lemon or buttermilk to give it a tangy twist.
 Buttermilk or curd diluted with water is used for binding the wheat flour.
 You can temper with mustard, chopped onion, spices and herbs for adding extra seasoning to it.
 Serve with peanut chutney, mint or curry leaves chutney.